vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

 ```

-The extension overwrites configuration part with values corresponding to the current store.
+The extension overwrites the configuration part with values corresponding to the current store.

 ## Registering an extension